krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 # Last Words
-Ultimately, we want to provide explanatory power when using Random Forests.
-The major two points of this article are: (i) this is possible, but (ii) not out-of-the-box in the scikit-learn version of random forests.

 If all of this
-has made you uncomfortable with feature importances from sklearn's RF, then good.
+has made you uncomfortable with feature importances from scikit-learns's random forests, then good.
 If not?
 Well, you have been warned!

+Ultimately, we want to provide explanatory power when using random forests.
+The major two points of this article are: (i) this is possible, but (ii) not out-of-the-box in the scikit-learn version of random forests.

+Though to my mind, it seems like one should never use the Gini importance, there apparently circumstances when it is ok.
+[This author](https://blog.methodsconsultants.com/posts/be-aware-of-bias-in-rf-variable-importance-metrics/) reasons that the Gini importance is just fine (and desirable in terms of computation time) under either of two conditions:
+* all predictors are continuous and not correlated with each other
+* all predictors are categorical, have the same number of levels, and are not correlated with each other

+Don't know about you, but I'm thinking those make for some pretty stringent, potentially artificial scenarios.
+But good to know nonetheless.

+In the next installment, I'll be talking about more robust feature importance measures, namely permutation importance and conditional permutation importance.

 -----------------------------------------------------------